What is mortar dating

 Criterion III (CIII)

-When the first CO2 fractions coincide in two samples from the same building unit.
+When the first CO2 fractions coincide in two samples from the same building unit and both C-14 profiles have increasing slopes.

 Criterion IV (CIV)

-When the first CO2 fraction in one single sample from a building unit results in an age which is acceptable compared to other building units within the same construction.
+When the first CO2 fraction in a C-14 profile with increasing slope from one single sample from a building unit results in an age which is acceptable compared to other building units within the same construction.

 See publications for more information about the mortar dating method